bhushanvp/Pulzion23-Skyline/README.md

 - <a name="/producer/order/execute/:id">**/producer/order/execute/:id**  [POST]</a>
    * This request is posted after the Producer clicks on 'Execute Order' button present on the dashboard.
-   * The order with order id = req['params'].id is executed from both the ends.
+   * The order with order id = id is executed from both the ends.
    * It has a [executeOrder](#p_executeOrder) middleware which updates the databases.
    * Then it refreshes the dashboard page.